bijokmathew/tips-for-easylife/README.md

 As per business goals and user's needs, the below features included in the first release:
 1. Clear Header with website logo and navigation bar linking to various sections of the website.
-   Quick idea for the user on what a life hack is.
+   A quick idea for the user on what a life hack is.
+2. Included three categories like Techenology,Health and Money Savers.
-2. A submission form so users can submit forms that can later be added to the website.
+3. A submission form so that users can submit their life hacks tips to the website.
-   A footer with links to social media pages.
-3. Included three categories like Techenology,Health and Money Savers.
 4. Footer contains links to social media pages.

 ### Design